m4ttsch/omscs-notes-notes/operating-systems/distributed-file-systems.md

 All of the clients will be allowed to cache blocks.
 The writer will also have to keep timestamps on each modified block in order to enforce the 30 second write-back policy.

-When the writer `close`s the file, the contents will be stored in the writers’ cache.
+When the writer `close`s the file, the contents will be stored in the writers' cache.
 Of course, the next `open` will still have to go through the server.
 This means that the server and the client need to keep some sort of version number in order to stay in sync.

 On a per file basis, the client keeps track of:
 - cache (overall yes/no)